mgcl-buw/mgcl/README.md

 # mgcl

-A multigrid implementation using OpenCL for solving PDEs.
+A multigrid implementation using OpenCL for solving elliptic PDEs with varying coefficients.

+**Important: This library is work in progress and neither feature-complete nor bug-free (probably)!**

+Currently only unit cube shaped domains are supported.

 ## Basic usage
 ```